 Enterprise Services is partnering with the Department of Natural Resources to plant 100 trees on the Capitol Campus between October 2019 and October 2020 in association with a challenge issued by the National Association of State Foresters (NASF).

-The plantings will help jump-start overall DES tree planting plans.
+The plantings are helping to jump-start overall DES tree planting plans.

 A primary goal: Ensure a variety of tree sizes and ages throughout the campus into the future so that -- as trees reach the end of their life cycles -- there will not be large gaps on the campus.

-In addition, three new moon trees will be planted on the campus during the Centennial Challenge.
+In addition, three new moon trees were planted on the campus on Feb.
+13, 2020.

 Guided by the West Capitol Campus Historic Landscape Preservation Master Plan (2009 Mithun)

 Guided by East Campus Plaza Program and Schematic Design Plan (1996 EDAW Plan)